Skip to main content

 This can be based on experiences, for example, that caregivers in childhood did not offer sufficient security to build stable self-esteem, or that this was shaken by experiences of humiliation or neglect.
 Although the person concerned is then aware that he has nothing to fear in social situations today, the "old fear" of not being valuable enough or being rejected is always coming up unconsciously.
 In therapy, the connection to "old fear" is established and processed in a lasting relationship with the therapist.

 Various medicines are used to manage social phobia.
-However the first type of drug tried for unrelenting symptoms of the disorder are selective serotonin re-uptake inhibitors or SSRIs.
+However, the first type of drug tried for unrelenting symptoms of the disorder is selective serotonin reuptake inhibitors or SSRIs.

 The mental health provider may also prescribe: